directvt/vtm/doc/architecture.md

 ## DirectVT mode

-In DirectVT mode, the client side receives the event stream and renders directly in binary form (with platform endianness correction), avoiding any parsing and cross-platform issues.
-The exception is the synchronization of grapheme clusters larger than 7 bytes in UTF-8 format.
-Large clusters are synchronized between processes by request.
+In DirectVT mode, the client side receives the event stream and renders directly in binary form (with platform endianness correction), avoiding any expensive parsing and cross-platform issues.

 ## ANSI/VT mode